brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-09-mandelbulber2-on-debian-jessie.md

 Can be run on the same machine as 2nd instance, like

     ./mandelbulber2 -q -f png16 # optionaly put nice -19 in front

+## Questions

-Can queue use Network rendering?
+1. Can queue use Network rendering?
 (To be continued)
+1. Any nice tricks to store/read mandelbulber setting into image (png and jpg) itself? (exiftool perhaps?)

 ## Renders
 [![delicate_v2_6880x2880_downscale_ps2.th.jpg](https://scrot.moe/images/2016/08/09/delicate_v2_6880x2880_downscale_ps2.th.jpg)](https://scrot.moe/image/ls7L)